Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

-RandomForest, Gradient Boosted Decision Trees and LSTM are the best pick for this task.
+RandomForest, Gradient Boosted Decision Trees, and LSTM are the best pick for this task.
 The most accurate model and its parameters in a previously formed dataset are determined via a grid search.
-Such model is applied to the current match characteristics and the outcome is predicted from them.
+Such a model is applied to the current match characteristics and the outcome is predicted from them.

-Matches results estimate is automatically recalculated due changes in input data like a starting lineup, a physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.
+Match results estimate is automatically recalculated due to changes in input data like a starting lineup, the physical condition of players, game conditions, etc. Thanks to this, coaches can make decisions dynamically, increasing the success chance of their team.

 Coaches: an AI or a real human?

-As Jim Rushton once said, that nowadays it’s only possible to compute historical data and then make recommendations.
+As Jim Rushton once said, nowadays it’s only possible to compute historical data and then make recommendations.
 But you can’t do that fast enough to make game-time decisions.
 Only yet.
 A tremendous amount of data and a tremendous amount of money might help sports develop that sort of computational ability.
 With a large set of data, a clever computer can develop from past actions and outcomes.
-If everyone always goes for inside touch or scissor, the computer will predict it.
+If everyone always goes for inside touch or scissors, computer vision in sports analytics will predict it.

 Teams keep secrets from one another.
 Most practices and training camps are off-limits to the media for fear of giving away crucial information to competitors.
 Sometimes unexpectedly playing the weaker of the two options is better.
-And only human can really understand another one.
+And only humans can really understand another human.
 An AI can too, but only physical performance, not mental.
 And again — only yet.

-So, Machine Learning might fine-tune scouting reports, and game theory might offer situational options, but for now — both are just ultimately tools for a coach to apply.
+So, Computer vision in sports might fine-tune scouting reports, and game theory might offer situational options, but for now — both are just ultimately tools for a coach to apply.
 By 2069 coaches would still be humans.
 Probably.

 This case is just one of the many, so don’t hesitate to learn more about our experience.
 Also, stay tuned to be aware of all upcoming articles!
-We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas – fill free to write to us.
+We are always eager to share our best practices and wide open to learning something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!